top of page

 How Backpack Project Launched

 Stephen Gladstone was a high school freshman he and his brother Joshua came up with the idea to partner with PSALT and encourage North Korean refugee students.
 He initiated the "Backpack Project" through which North Korean refugee students receive new backpacks filled with school supplies and snacks at the start of each school year.
 Since then, Stephen and his family have continually partnered with PSALT to make a lasting impact in the lives of many North Korean refugees through this and other projects across the country.
-Many lives continue to be positively impacted by Stephen and his family, and we deeply grieve the loss of a genuinely compassionate and caring young man – a true friend to those in need.
+Many lives continue to be positively impacted by the Gladstone family and Stephen's legacy of compassion and care for the North Korean refugees.

 2016-08-11 15.43.55.jpg